 There are some staples and resources that you cannot ignore (like the ones from AAMC, or content review book bundles).
 But once you go through them, it’s all up to you to choose something that will keep you engaged.

 It might be a combination of flashcards, YouTube videos, audiobooks, and podcasts to listen to while working out or commuting.

 The most important thing is not to passively slouch over books.
 This would mean that you spend your time at 10%-20% efficiency.
 Instead, be actively engaged with your materials.

-Ask questions, take notes, be curious, act as if the MCAT materials you’re going through are the most exciting thing in the world.
+Ask questions, take notes, be curious, and act as if the MCAT materials you’re going through are the most exciting thing in the world.
 Be present, and show up to crush it.

 Once you’re equipped with top study resources, it’s time to create a plan and put it into action.
 It will all depend on your preferences (how much time you have for study, your MCAT deadline, are you a morning or evening person).